turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 ```
 As a admin,
 When I visit '/stations/edit,
-I fill in a form with all stations attributes,
+I fill in a form with all station attributes,
-When I click "Updated Station",
+When I click "Update Station",
-I am directed to a that stations show page,
+I am directed that station's show page,
-I see the updated stations information,
+I see the updated station's information,
 I also see a flash message that I have updated that station.

 ** All Attributes must be present **